A history of testing in Go at Smarty

 - Are you recommending folks do the same?

-These are great questions, and since I'm a co-creator of GoConvey and principle author of gunit I feel responsible to give a thorough answer.
+These are great questions, and since I'm a co-creator of GoConvey and the principal author of Gunit, I feel responsible for giving a thorough answer.
 For the impatient, here's the TL;DR:

 Question 1: Why did you move to gunit?